asathoor/SEO-II-exercise/README.md

 ## Branch: the SEO II Plugin

 **In functions.php you can add new functionalities to a theme.
+But functions.php only affect the theme.
-If you want to incorporate the change in your WordPress installation, you need a plugin.**
+If you want to use the SEO changes regardless of the theme use a plugin.
+Now the code is changed to a WP plugin.**

 This addition to functions.php will add some SEO tags via the wp_head() hook.